File Format Guide

 In the computer world, a file format is how each program saves its data so you are able to open it again.
 Different programs save different file types that are native to each but some file formats are easily opened across the board and allows information to be shared between different software.
 For example, the program a web browser is able to process and display a file in the HTML file format so that it appears as a Web page, but it cannot display a file in a format designed for Microsoft’s Excel program.
 Normally, the extension is separated by a period from the name and contains three or four letters that identify the format.

 There are as many different file formats as there are different programs to process the files.
-A few of the more common file formats are:

 - Word documents (.doc)